RACE-Bench: A Reasoning-Augmented Benchmark for Repository-Level Code Agents on Feature Addition

 \subsection{Overview}

-The task instances in RACE-bench are constructed from real-world PR data and their corresponding GitHub issues.
-As illustrated in Figure~\ref{fig:instance}, an instance supports the evaluation of both final patch correctness and intermediate reasoning quality.
+The task instances in \appname are constructed from real-world PR data and their corresponding GitHub issues.
+As illustrated in Figure~\ref{fig:instance}, an instance supports the evaluation of both final patch correctness and \dx{reasoning alignment}.
 Each instance consists of three primary components:

 \ding{182} \textbf{Task Context. }This module provides the necessary information and execution environment to initialize a development task.
 The \emph{Feature Request} is derived from the original GitHub issue and provides a natural language description of the intended functionality.
 The \emph{Environment Setup} specifies the execution context, including the repository, release version, and base commit.
 This setup ensures that evaluations are conducted in a consistent and reproducible state.
 Additionally, the module may include optional \emph{Hints Text} from developer discussions to provide extra context for design decisions.